30 Free Things To Do In San Antonio That Are Worth Your Time

 The Alamo symbolizes Texas' fight for independence in the Texas Revolution and it's definitely the most famous mission in San Antonio.
 However, there are 5 missions in total...and you can visit all of them in one day via bike, car, or public transportation!

-There's no admission fee at the Alamo, making this one of the most popular and best FREE things to do in San Antonio, Texas.
-You can go for a 30-minute self-guided tour (also for free), explore the grounds, and learn about its history .
+There's no admission fee at the Alamo (though you must get entry tickets online), making this one of the most popular and best FREE things to do in San Antonio, Texas.
+You can take a self-guided cell phone audio tour (also for free), explore the grounds, and learn about its history, all without spending a dime.

 WEBSITE | 300 Alamo Plaza, San Antonio, TX 78205